hellosign/hellosign-ruby-sdk/docs/SignatureRequestApi.md

 > `<FileResponse> signature_request_files_as_file_url(signature_request_id)`

-Download File as File Url
+Download Files as File Url

 Obtain a copy of the current documents specified by the `signature_request_id` parameter.
 Returns a JSON object with a url to the file (PDFs only).
 If the files are currently being prepared, a status code of `409` will be returned instead.